percona/pmm/source/manage/conf-mysql-ps-log-slow-rate-limit.rst

 #######################

-The ``log_slow_rate_limit`` variable defines the fraction of queries captured by the |slow-query-log|.
+The ``log_slow_rate_limit`` variable defines the fraction of queries captured by the *slow query log*.
 A good rule of thumb is to have approximately 100 queries logged per second.
-For example, if your |percona-server| instance processes 10_000 queries per second, you should set ``log_slow_rate_limit`` to ``100`` and capture every 100th query for the |slow-query-log|.
+For example, if your Percona Server instance processes 10_000 queries per second, you should set ``log_slow_rate_limit`` to ``100`` and capture every 100th query for the *slow query log*.

 .. note:: When using query sampling, set ``log_slow_rate_type`` to ``query`` so that it applies to queries, rather than sessions.